 South and East Devon

 From the magnificent Georgian Saltram, on the edge of Plymouth, to the quirky 16-sided A la Ronde, near Exmouth, South Devon is a treasure trove of places to visit.
-In the ‘English Riviera’ of Torbay alone sit the medieval manor of Bradley; the elegant Arts and Crafts style Coleton Fishacre; Agatha Christie’s holiday home at Greenway; the medieval fortress of Compton Castle and the modernist gem of High Cross House.
+In the ‘English Riviera’ of Torbay alone sit the medieval manor of Bradley; the elegant Arts and Crafts style Coleton Fishacre; Agatha Christie’s holiday home at Greenway and the medieval fortress of Compton Castle.
 If you are in the Salcombe area then pop into Overbeck’s.

 If it’s the coast you crave - go rock-pooling or swimming at Wembury beach or South Milton Sands, explore the thatched coastal village of Branscombe or the dramatic cliff top at Bolberry Down.